 ACT OnCampus Information

 Formerly called the Residual ACT, the ACT OnCampus is an opportunity for prospective students to take an ACT on Cedarville University’s campus.
 While the format is the same as the national test with four sections (English, Mathematics, Reading, and Science), the scores for the ACT OnCampus can only be used here at Cedarville University.
 These scores cannot be sent to another organization/school and cannot be used for athletic eligibility purposes.

-To be eligible to take the ACT OnCampus, prospective, students must first complete the online portion of the application for admission to Cedarville (either College Now or undergraduate).
+To be eligible to take the ACT OnCampus, prospective, students must first complete the online portion of the application for admission to Cedarville (either Dual Enrollment or undergraduate).
 They will not be permitted to take the exam without submitting their application.

 Things to Know about the Act OnCampus